 To measure your plans, you can use metrics like cost per outcome, return on investment, and measure these at three different levels:

-Measuring not only allows you to track your performance, but it will enable you to justify your budget demands for the next operational marketing plan you create.
+Measuring not only allows you to track your performance but will also enable you to justify your budget demands for the next operational marketing plan you create.

 Planful is the first cloud-based marketing performance management platform that allows you to make it quick and easy to build, track, and recalibrate operational marketing plans.